konflux-ci/release-service-catalog/pipelines/rh-advisories/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 0.3.1
+- Added `when` clause to `push-snapshot` task in the pipeline to ensure it only executes when the `apply-mapping` task indicates that mapping was successful.

 ## Changes in 0.3.0
 - Add task `embargo-check` to end execution early if any passed issues or CVEs are embargoed.